 This whole incident suggests that a review should be undertaken of how the Emergency Department can manage vulnerable and difficult to engage people in the future.
 This should address the questions outlined above including how information about vulnerable individuals is used within the Hospital e.g. were staff aware of his risk of sepsis and his previous history of disengagement?
 When should they be referred to the High Intensity User Group?
-How and when should information be shared on to or escalation of clinical care
+How and when should information be shared on to other agencies from the Emergency Department?
+(The more specific issue of mental capacity is addressed immediately below).